 For that matter, winning is out of the question without a campaign war chest equal to the sum of both of your opponents.
 Your campaign should pursue the swing voters who aren't married to either camp; and it should specifically target those who are already libertarian.

-Below I provide you with several more snippets from some other people on how to address “The Question”.
+Below I provide you with several more brief articles on how to address “The Question”.
 Enjoy!
 And above all, good luck and have fun with your race!

 I would respond with:

 1) There have been hundreds, if not thousands, of elected Libertarian officials.

 2) There have always been independent and third party members of Congress, and they all beat Republicans and Democrats to get there.
 Right now we have two independ-ent U.S. Senators.